KamilMr/notes/javascript.md

 arr.length;
 ```
 A couple more details about extra properties on arrays.
 First, looping with forEach will ignore extra array properties.

+## Slice
+Sometimes we want to access a subsection of an array.
+For that, we use the slice method.
+It takes an argument begin, which is the index to start from.

+ It slices all elements from begin up to end, but not including end.

+ We can slice beyond the end of the array.
+It gives the same result as slicing right up to the last element.

+If our begin index is past the end of the array, we get an empty result.

+With no arguments, slice will slice all elements of the array.
+This effectively copies the array.
+If we change the original, it won't affect the copy.
+Likewise, if we change the copy, it won't affect the original.

+Slice is quite complex, but copying arrays is its most common use.

+## Classes
+JavaScript gained a new class syntax in 2015, making it more familiar to programmers who already know common object-oriented languages like Java, C#, Python, or Ruby.

+If you already know an object-oriented language, this first lesson on classes might be very easy.
+But we'll soon turn to issues that are specific to JavaScript's version of classes.

+Classes describe the shape of an object: what properties and methods (functions) it has.
+Class method definitions look like the shorthand method syntax that we already saw in literal objects: methodName() { ... }.

+We construct an instance of a class with new: new MyClass().
+The instance is an object with all of the properties and methods (functions) specified by the class.

+The new keyword is required when instantiating classes: new Cat(...).
+If we try to create a Cat by calling the class like a function, we'll get an error.

+JavaScript's native object system is prototype-based, which is unusual and therefore unfamiliar to a lot of programmers.
+We haven't mentioned that object system here precisely because it's so unusual.
+Prototypes are better viewed as an advanced topic, to be studied once the more "normal" parts of modern JavaScript are familiar.
+However, the class-based syntax in this lesson is only "syntactic sugar": it's a new syntax layered over the older prototype-based object system.

+When possible, we recommend using classes rather than prototypes because they're more widely understood.
+Occasionally, you'll be forced to dig down into the prototype system, especially when dealing with older JavaScript code or very unusual kinds of objects.

 ## general links
 [Execute program](https://www.executeprogram.com/)